gut-leben-in-deutschland/bericht/content/08/report.en.md

 **Most children** still grow up with married parents.
 However, the proportion has gone down by ten per cent over the last ten years.
 The **number of single parents is continuing to increase**, with one in five children in Germany now being brought up by one parent.

 It is worth noting that there are **regional differences**.
-In the **less densely populated states of eastern Germany**, so-called *Flächenstaaten* fewer children grow up with married parents (57.5 per cent) than in similar states in western Germany (75.3).
-In the east German *Flächenstaaten* the share of children brought up by a single parent amounts to 25.5 per cent.
-In the **city states**, Berlin, Bremen and Hamburg, almost thirty per cent of the children were brought up by a single parent.
+In the **less densely populated states of eastern Germany**, so-called *Flächenstaaten* fewer children grow up with married parents (about 57 per cent) than in similar states in western Germany (about 76 per cent).
+In the east German *Flächenstaaten* the share of children brought up by a single parent is significantly higher (25 per cent) than in the west German *Flächenstaaten* with less than 19 per cent.
+In the **city states**, Berlin, Bremen and Hamburg, the share is highest with 27 per cent of the children being brought up by a single parent.

 ```chart
 08-01-b